-I did take a walk over the bridge while I was there.
-The view was great, but I didn’t find it very worthy of pictures.
-Still, I have posted a few here for reference.
+I walked over the bridge.
+The view was great, but it’s not picture-worthy.
+Still, I have posted a few for reference.
 The strength of the wind made that problematic.
 That was a pity, especially as I like bracketing my photographs.

 - Aircraft operating from Haneda Airport